-Mind & Brain See Inside Is Your Brain Lying to You?
-How the brain leads us to believe false truths By Maria-Dorothea Heidler To identify the causes of confabulation, Asaf Gilboa and his team at the University of Haifa scanned the brains of patients who had suffered damage from a similar kind of aneurysm.
+Mind & Brain Is Your Brain Lying to You?
+How the brain leads us to believe false truths By Maria-Dorothea Heidler THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In To identify the causes of confabulation, Asaf Gilboa and his team at the University of Haifa scanned the brains of patients who had suffered damage from a similar kind of aneurysm.
 Some of them confabulated, but others did not.
 The scientists then overlapped the scans, with confabulators shown at the left and the truthtellers at the right.
 Pink indicates that one person had a lesion in that area, and red indicates that all of them did.
 In the confabulators' brains, the red area covers the ventromedial prefrontal cortex.
 SOURCE: “MECHANISMS OF SPONTANEOUS CONFABULATIONS: A STRATEGIC RETRIEVAL ACCOUNT,” BY ASAF GILBOA ET AL., IN BRAIN, VOL. 129, NO. 2; JUNE 2006 On a Monday morning at a home for the elderly in Cologne, Germany, a nurse asked 73-year-old Mr. K. about his weekend.
 “Oh, my wife and I flew to Hungary, and we had a wonderful time!” he replied.
 The nurse paused—Mr. K.'s wife had passed away five years ago, and he had not left the home in months.
 Was he trying to impress her?
 More likely, Mr. K. was confabulating, a phenomenon in which people describe and even act on false notions they believe to be true.
 For confabulators, even physical evidence proving them wrong is not enough to unseat their inaccurate beliefs.
 Neuropsychologist Morris Moscovitch of the University of Toronto coined the term “honest lying” to describe this condition.
 Confabulations can consist of wildly untrue statements—claims of being abducted by aliens—but also can consist of memories from long ago, as was the case with Mr. K. They are often autobiographical.
 Patients easily toggle between rational thought and their false beliefs, unable to differentiate between the two.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $5.99 Add To Cart Digital Subscription $19.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.